Are you a beginner photographer who doesn’t want to spend much money on equipment?

 White Balance/Frame Rate

-t let me capture all the actions when taking pictures at events, which is awesome.
+It lets me capture all the actions when taking pictures at events, which is fantastic.

 Why is this camera the best?